dplassgit/d2lang/docs/overview.md

 ### Locals

 A local variable can be declared or assigned inside a procedure.
-You cannot "shadow" a global variable with a local variable of the same name
+You cannot "shadow" a global variable with a local variable of the same name.

 ```
 a = 3 // global definition